HL7/smart-app-launch/fsh/ig-data/input/pages/index.md

 This profile is intended to be used by developers of apps that need to access FHIR resources by requesting access tokens from OAuth 2.0 compliant authorization servers.
-It is compatible with FHIR DSTU2 and above, and includes explicit definitions for extensions in DSTU2 and STU3.
+It is compatible with FHIR R2 (DSTU2) and later;
+this publication includes explicit definitions for FHIR R4.

 OAuth 2.0 authorization servers are configured to mediate access based on a set of rules configured to enforce institutional policy, which may